TheArturthur/CoppermindScraper/Cosmere/Oathbringer.md

 ### Name Changes
 The original tentative title, when Szeth was still the focus character, was "Stones Unhallowed".
 Like all planned titles for The Stormlight Archive this would have been the title of an in-world book, likely in dealing with Urithiru which [[Ali\|Ali-daughter-Hasweth]] mentions was at times the Shin's only connection to the outside world due to its "stones unhallowed".
-"Skybreakers" was also mentioned by Brandon as a working title, as Brandon felt "Stones Unhallowed" would possibly be too similar to Patrick Rothfuss' "Doors of Stone" if they were released in close proximity.
+"Skybreakers" was also mentioned by Brandon as a working title, as Brandon felt "Stones Unhallowed" would possibly be too similar to Patrick Rothfuss's "Doors of Stone" if they were released in close proximity.
 "The Highprince of War" was the working title for the fifth book in The Stormlight Archive, which is where Dalinar's flashbacks were originally scheduled to appear.
 In February 2013 though, Brandon said it was "almost certain" to change.
 During the process of writing Stormlight 3, especially after shifting the focus to Dalinar, Brandon began referring to it as "Oathbringer" which eventually became its official title.

 ## Publication History
 On November 14th, 2017, the novel was released.

 ### Pre-Release Material
 The first Kaladin chapter was Brandon's reading during the Summer 2014 UK tour.
 It was later released on Tor.com on September 30, 2014.